About Our Retreats

 Cancellation Policy

-Refunds are only available for cancellations made two or more days before the start date of a retreat.
-In the case of a refund, there will be a $25 processing fee for stays of four or more days and a $15 processing fee for stays of three or fewer days.
-To cancel your reservation, please email our registration office Please do not phone in your cancellation.
+Refunds are only available for cancellations made three or more days before the start date of a retreat, unless otherwise specified.
+In the case of a refund, there will be a $25 processing fee.
+To cancel your reservation, please email our registration office.
+Please do not phone in your cancellation.

 What to Bring